expo/expo/docs/versions/unversioned/guides/debugging.rst

   tab with the URL ``http://localhost:19001/debugger-ui``.
 From there, you can set breakpoints and interact through the JavaScript console.
 Shake the device and stop Chrome debugging when you're done.
+- Line numbers for ``console.log`` statements don't work by default when using Chrome debugging.
+To get correct line numbers open up the Chrome Dev Tools settings, go to the "Blackboxing" tab, make sure that "Blackbox content scripts" is checked, and add ``exponent/src/Logs.js`` as a pattern with "Blackbox" selected.

 Troubleshooting localhost debugging